 - Produces evenly cooked steaks that are not overcooked.

-- A great way to cook thicker cuts of meat.
+- It's a great way to cook thicker cuts of meat.

 - You can add variations to the reverse sear technique to suit your personal preferences.